gangabiswa/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to input my financial transactions, so that I can track my income and expenses accurately.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view a summary of my transactions, so that I can understand my spending patterns.
+- As a user, I want to generate reports for specific time periods, so that I can analyze my financial activities over time.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+-Open IntelliJ IDEA.
+-Select "Open" and navigate to the directory where you cloned or downloaded the project.
+-After the project opens, wait for IntelliJ to index the files and set up the project.
+-Find the main class with the public static void main(String[] args) method.
+-Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.

 ### Prerequisites